 They pressed the hunter, who said at first he caused a rockslide in a remote corner of the Stanislaus National Forest that sparked the blaze, and then blamed illegal marijuana growers, denying he even took a lighter on his hunting trip, according to a search warrant affidavit.

-A grand jury returned a four-count indictment against Keith Matthew Emerald, 32, alleging he started a campfire Aug.
-17, 2013, in an area where fires were prohibited, and it spread beyond his control and turned into the massive Rim Fire.
+On Thursday — nearly a year later — a grand jury returned a four-count indictment against Keith Matthew Emerald, 32, alleging he started a campfire Aug.
+17, 2013 in an area where fires were prohibited, and it spread beyond his control and turned into the massive Rim Fire.

-The fire raged for two months across 400 square miles of land, threatening thousands of structures, destroying 11 homes and costing more than $125 million to fight.
+The fire raged for two months across 400 square miles of land including part of Yosemite National Park, threatening thousands of structures, destroying 11 homes and costing more than $125 million to fight.

 After multiple interviews and a promise from investigators that they would keep his name out of the media for as long as they could, he acknowledged having a lighter, starting a fire and cooking a meal, according to the affidavit.
-He burned trash from his backpack, but some of the embers blew uphill and set the brush on fire, he allegedly told investigators in a handwritten statement with some misspellings.
+He burned trash from his backpack, but some of the embers blew uphill and set the brush on fire, he allegedly told investigators in a handwritten statement.

 Emerald, a resident of Columbia, a town in the Sierra Nevada foothills, is also charged with lying to a federal agent.
-Prosecutors said no court date has been set for his arraignment.
+He has not been arrested, and prosecutors said no court date has been set for his arraignment.